My best DIY tips for leaving the world behind + finishing your book …

 What if you don’t have a roomy closet or privacy in the house?
 Get your sweet ass to Starbucks (preferably in a location where no one knows you).
 The library.
 A park.
 A friend’s house.
 Even the car, parked by the ocean or sweeping cliff views whenever possible.
 (Hint: don’t park too close to the edge, and bring sweaters, snacks, and a blanket!)

 What about social media?
 People always ask this.
 Going Dark looks different for everyone.
 If dealing with Facebook and Twitter and Instagram stresses you out, by all means, take a break.
 If, however, keeping tabs on the events of the day via SHORT, INFREQUENT social media peeking eases your anxiety, then dropping the habit completely would be a distraction that could pull focus and deter your greatest thinking.
 What’s going on out there?
-Has the President started a war with Australia yet?
-Where can I pick up my big fat protesting checks?
+Is the latest natural disaster or political one far enough away?

 Being connected once a day for a speedy check-in, calms my mind, leaving it freer to wander.
 But that’s just me.

 A word about the Creative Process: Once you commit and schedule this time with your book, be forewarned!
 You’re going to get IDEAS.
 Your unconscious will say, “Oh, finally!
 You’re awake!
 Glory be!
 So anyway, here’s what I’ve been thinking…” and you’re off to the races.
 You’d better have your Voice Notes app on your phone turned on and pads of paper everywhere (by the bed, in the car, near the shower), or you’re going to miss significant bits.
-If you’re able to transcribe those bits into your computer before you go dark, all the better.
+If you’re able to transcribe those wisdoms into your computer before you go dark, all the better.
 That way, they’re organized and ready to plunk into your Word docs (or whatever program you write in).

 Speaking of writing programs, for a few of my favorite organizational shortcut tools, this old blog of mine is still relevant.